machisuji/Wandledi/README.md

 I came up with because transformation had to many syllables for my taste and overall I have the unhealthy habit of using overly figurative names.

-At the moment the class that uses these spells is called Pages.
+At the moment the class that uses these spells is called Page.
 Not very enchanting, but the namespace is pure chaos right now anyway.
-The Pages class provides methods to the actual controller to transform every HTML page.
+The Page class provides methods to the actual controller to transform every HTML page.

-So this leaves us with the three parts: Controller, Pages, XHTML file.
+So this leaves us with the three parts: Controller, Page, XHTML file.

 \**XHTML to be more precise since currently I'm simply using SAX to parse the pages.*